akash-network/docs/whitepapers/akt/source/01-intro.md

 Validator

 :   Validators secure the Akash network by validating and relaying transactions, proposing, verifying and finalizing blocks.
-There will be a limited set of validators, initially 64, which are required to maintain a high standard of automated signing infrastructure.
+There will be a limited set of validators, initially 64, required to maintain a high standard of automated signing infrastructure.
 Validators charge *delegators* a commission fee in AKT.

 Delegator